meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Specification for K~x~

 We allowed K~x~ to vary between $10^{-25}$ and $10^3$, in order to provide no constraint on possible values.
 While K~x~ was previously assumed to be constant [@Stone:2001fm], we noted that a constant value of K~x~ must break down under certain regimes.
 Specifically, a constant value for K~x~ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion and other factors.
 However, at some limit of low affinity FcγR-IgG binding, K~x~ must ultimately be reduced, and K~x~ for interactions with zero affinity must equal zero.
+Further, detailed balance is only satisfied for cases with multiple receptors of differing affinity present when proportional to affinity.
 Therefore, we specified an effective K~x~, equal to:

-$$ K_x = K_{x,\infty} \left( \frac{K_a}{K_{D,a} + K_a} \right) $$ {#eq:kx}
+$$ K_{x,eff} = K_x K_a $$ {#eq:kx}

-As a consequence of this construction, K~x~ becomes constant for high affinity interactions, but for some lower range of affinity is reduced, and satisfies the requirement that K~x~ be zero in the absence of binding.
+As a consequence of this construction, K~x~ becomes zero in the absence of binding and satisfies detailed balance.

 ### Model Fitting